emNavi/AirGym/README.md

-# AirGym (Still Developing)
+# AirGym
 > This project is based on Aerial Gym Simulator licensed(https://github.com/ntnu-arl/aerial_gym_simulator) under the BSD 3-Clause License.
-It has been modified and greatly improved by emNavi Technology.
+It has been modified and greatly improved by emNavi.

 This project provides a realistic dynamics and RL framework for Sim2Real tasks of quadcopter.
 Drones can be trained in AirGym and then transferred to reality.